kumaradas-lab/magspec-mri/README.md

 - Discover the COM port of the Osensa device and set it in `mrtherm_averaged_region.m` file.
 You can double check if you have the right port by going into Device Manager on Windows.
 - Connect your Google Drive and set the path
 - One can, as a first step, test Osensa alone by runing `test_osensa.m` file.
-- If you encounter an error with the osensaMatlab mak sure that you add osensaMatlab to the path by rightclicking go to add path add folders and subfolders
+- If you encounter an error with the osensaMatlab make sure that you add osensaMatlab to the path by rightclicking go to add path add folders and subfolders
 - Make sure that your G drive is connected and update the path if necessary for your ouput files to be stored properly.
+- To minimize the magnetic field inhomogenities make sure to shim the magnet by running "Demo_Auto_ParameterSearch" with 10 mm oil samplle, if it is not being called in the code you are running.